Published 2024

 Modeling demand

 Starting year demand is assumed equal to national supply for each specialty unless there are quantifiable estimates of current year shortfall.
-For family medicine, general internal medicine, and psychiatry, we use HRSA estimates that approximately 15,184 primary care physicians and 6,851 psychiatrists would have been required in 2021 to provide a level of care to remove Health Professional Shortage Area (HPSA) designations.13 The designation is used as a conservative proxy for the current national shortage of physicians.
-Research published by others suggests a national shortfall of pediatric subspecialties, though there does not appear to be a national shortfall of pediatricians.14 Estimates from the literature suggest for 2021 a 10% (1,000 physicians) shortage of physical medicine and rehabilitation physicians,15 11% (1,978 physicians) shortage of neurologists,16 13% (850 physicians) shortage of rheumatologists,17 29% (1,386 physicians) shortage of vascular surgeons,18 and 5% (2,100 physicians) shortage of hospitalists.19 As discussed later, we estimate a starting year shortfall of general surgeons in non-metropolitan areas, which at the national level equates to a 2% (490 physician) shortfall.
+For family medicine, general internal medicine, and psychiatry, we use HRSA estimates that approximately 17,065 primary care physicians and 7,957 psychiatrists would have been required in 2022 to provide a level of care to remove Health Professional Shortage Area (HPSA) designations.14 The designation is used as a conservative proxy for the current national shortage of physicians.
+Research published by others suggests a national shortfall of pediatric subspecialties, though there does not appear to be a national shortfall of pediatricians .15 Estimates from the literature suggest for 2022 a 9% (1,000 physicians) shortage of physical medicine and rehabilitation physicians,16 11% (1,978 physicians) shortage of neurologists,17 11% (850 physicians) shortage of rheumatologists,18 22% (1,386 physicians) shortage of vascular surgeons,19 and 7% (2,094 physicians) shortage of hospitalists.20 As discussed later, we estimate a starting year shortfall of general surgeons in non-metropolitan areas, which at the national level equates to a 2% (490 physician) shortfall.

 The COVID-19 pandemic unexpectedly increased demand for physicians in certain specialties, but the disease appears to be transitioning to an endemic status like influenza.
-Using estimates from a McKinsey study on future health care expenditures associated with COVID-19 becoming endemic, we assume 110 million annual cases of COVID-19 with 10% of patients seeking outpatient treatment.20 We further assume that these extra 11 million visits will be to primary care providers, increasing demand for primary care visits by 2.2% (equivalent to 3,476 physicians).
-The McKinsey study estimates that 3% of COVID-19 cases will result in long-COVID lasting between 3 and 12 months.
-We assume that each patient with long-COVID will require two outpatient visits to a primary care physician or specialist (neurologist, pulmonologist, cardiologist, infectious diseases physician, nephrologist, or endocrinologist), increasing demand for outpatient care from those providers by 1% (or 2,747 physicians).
+Using estimates from a McKinsey study on future health care expenditures associated with COVID-19 becoming endemic, we assume 110 million annual cases of COVID-19 with 10% of patients seeking outpatient treatment.21

 The final demand estimates incorporate starting year shortfall and COVID-19 impacts for select physician specialties based on our analysis of the literature.
-We start with an overall initial year shortfall of 37,563 physicians which includes primary care and mental health HPSA estimates, as well as shortages for rheumatology, vascular surgery, neurology, physiatry, hospital medicine, and general surgery.
+We start with an overall initial year shortfall which includes primary care and mental health HPSA estimates, as well as shortages for rheumatology, vascular surgery, neurology, physiatry, hospital medicine, and general surgery.
 COVID-19 adjustments are then applied to primary care excluding pediatrics, cardiology, critical care medicine and pulmonology, endocrinology, infectious diseases, nephrology, neurology and hospital medicine.
+These adjustments constitute a conservative 0.9% (8,064 FTE) starting year shortfall.
 These shortfall estimates are expected to be conservative; other specialties perceive they are experiencing shortages but no data exists to quantify any shortfall.
+The modeled FTE shortfall can differ from the physician shortfall estimates from the literature when adjusting for FTE defined as 40 hours per week.

-Exhibit V-7 summarizes estimates of what national demand for services would have been in 2021 in the absence of COVID-19.
-These estimates reflect patterns of care use from 2015-2019 applied to the U.S. population in 2021.
-For example, we would have expected approximately 385,144,000 office visits to family physicians in the absence of COVID-19.
+Exhibit V-7 summarizes estimates of what national demand for services would have been in 2022.
+These estimates reflect patterns of care use from 2017-2021 applied to the U.S. population in 2022.
+For example, we would have expected approximately 303,421,000 office visits to family physicians in 2022.

 A calculation of staffing ratios requires estimates of FTE physicians by care setting.
 In some cases, all physicians in a specialty work in a single setting—e.g., 100% of emergency physician care is provided in emergency departments; 100% of critical care physician and hospitalist services are provided in hospital inpatient settings.
 In many specialties, physician FTEs are distributed across settings.
 Thus, these physicians will have multiple drivers of demand for services (e.g., ambulatory visits, inpatient care, and possibly care in other settings such as nursing homes).
 Exhibit V-8 summarizes the distribution of FTE physicians across delivery settings.
 For some specialties, the OEWS data provides information on how jobs are distributed across settings.
 We use the distribution of jobs as a proxy for the distribution of FTEs.
 For other specialties, we use older data from the 2015 Medical Group Association Survey.